-Manzanilla is basically the same as Fino sherry but produced and matured around Sanlucar de Barrameda, closer to the sea than Jerez, and basically the only place where it is allowed to be made.
+Manzanilla is basically the same as Fino sherry but produced and matured around Sanlúcar de Barrameda, closer to the sea than Jerez, and the only place where it is allowed to be made.

 Some of the most renowned Manzanillas include La Gitana (Hidalgo), La Guita (Hijos de Rainera Perez Marin) and Solear (Barbadillo)

 It is made from the Palomino grape and biologically aged, entirely under a layer of flor yeast.
-Its location is responsible for a higher humidity and cooler, more constant temperatures than those found in inland bodegas, which contributes to a higher yield of flor.
+The specific climatic conditions of this town are responsible for a higher humidity and cooler, more constant temperatures than those found in inland bodegas, which contributes to a higher yield of flor.
 The thicker layer of flor protects the wine even more from air contact, resulting in a slightly lighter variety of Fino, containing virtually no glycerol and combining dry, saline notes with a fresh, zesty liveliness.
 Manzanilla typically displays more coastal aromas than a Fino, like seaspray, salt or even iodine.
 In Spanish, manzanilla is chamomile, which is another aroma typically found in this type of sherry.

 Types of Manzanilla

 The flor in Manzanilla barrels will usually live for about 6 to 8 years.
 At that point there is not enough material left in the wine to survive (the sugar content of the wine will be below 5 grams per litre), and the flor gradually fades, slowly exposing the wine to oxygen.
 Depending on the stage of the flor, there are different classifications of Manzanilla:

 - Manzanilla (sometimes Manzanilla Fina to differentiate from the Manzanilla Pasada) is the traditional Manzanilla sherry, typically bottled around 3 to 5 years.
 Maturation of at least 2 years is prescribed by law.